laskaux/laskaux.github.io/_posts/2018-12-09-the-turbulence-of-metamorphosis.md

 ---
 layout: post
-title: The Turbulence of Metamorphosis
-subtitle: A Personal Review of <em>My Fair Lady<em>

-excerpt: However ladylike we’ll be in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us.
-Some day in the future, when we’re hesitating or lost, just recall the courage inside us when we knocked at the door of our 27A Wimpole Street and said: “I washed my face and hands before I come.
-If you were a gentleman, you would ask me to sit down.”<br />
+title: A Second Childhood

+excerpt: The essence of childhood is neither innocence nor immaturity.
+It’s a unique period when a new world is unwrapped in front of us, in which we try, fail, learn, and reform ourselves. <br />

-tags: theater
+tags: life
 ---
 > _My Fair Lady_ isn’t a love story or a princess myth.
 It is a story of transformation, though perhaps not the one we expect.<br />
-> <p align="right">—Alexis Gargagliano, in <em>Lincoln Center Theater Review<em></p>
+> <p align="right">—Alexis Gargagliano, in <em>Lincoln Center Theater Review<em> </p>

 Indeed.
 For years, I’d been left the impression of _My Fair Lady_ being a fairy tale—charming, vibrant, witty, yet too miraculous to be real, too elegant to be affecting—until I walked into the Vivian Beaumont Theater, where I was showered with immense joy and pain.